|

 Their son, Jesse Mabry, is not in the

-home because he had married in Pickens Co., Alabama and was still living
+home because he was still living in Pickens Co., Alabama in 1850.

 |